jedld/resugan/README.md

 Simple, powerful and unobstrusive event driven architecture framework for ruby.
 This gem provides a base framework in order to build a more powerful event based system on top of it.
 Events cuts across multiple objects and allows you to cleanly separate business logic to other cross cutting concerns like analytics and logging.
 Multiple events are consolidated allowing you to efficiently batch related operations together.

+Also allows for a customizable backend which enables the use of various evented queuing mechanisms like redis queue, amazon sqs with minimal changes to your code that generates the events.

 ## Installation

 Add this line to your application's Gemfile: